Praveen10/lets-build-together/README.md

 If you have any questions, feel free to open an issue or contact [Praveen Rajamani](https://www.linkedin.com/in/iampraveenrajamani).

 ## 🙏 Thank You
-We greatly appreciate all contributors who help make this project better.
+I greatly appreciate all contributors who help make this project better.
 Your support is invaluable!